 Why did Charles Oliveira lose the belt?

 During the weigh-in for his title defense on May 7 as part of UFC 274, Charles Oliveira exceeded the weight limit and was stripped of his UFC lightweight belt.
-He came in at 155.5 pounds, half a pound over the 155-pound division limit.
+He weighed in at 155.5 pounds, half a pound over the 155-pound division limit.
 Although Oliveira was given an hour to shed the excess weight, he was unable to do so.
 This marks the first time a UFC champion has lost their title due to missing the weight requirement.

 Despite the belt being stripped from Oliveira, the fight between him and Justin Gaethje proceeded as planned.
 However, only Gaethje was eligible to win the title.
-Oliveira won the bout via submission but remained without a title.
+The Brazilian won the bout via submission but remained without a title.
+He faced Islam Makhachev at UFC 280 for the vacant UFC lightweight title.
+Makhachev won the bout via submission in the second round to become the new UFC lightweight champion.

 Also Read: Why did Charles Oliveira dye his hair?

-*Last updated on November 9, 2024.
+Last updated on June 19, 2025

 FAQs on Charles Oliveira Title Loss